MattPieti/MattPieti.github.io/_projects/4pixelation/index.md

 In the example below, the output image is 80 pixel blocks tall and 40 pixel blocks wide.
+These example values result in a more "intense" pixelation than the example values used above in the MATLAB program.

 {% include image-gallery.html images="ornament.jpg, pixorn.png" height="400" %}